eth-cscs/firecrest-v2/docs/user_guide/data_transfer_dotnet/README.md

 The `firecrest_base` project is divided into the following directories.
 ### Access
-This directory contains classes for handling authentication, such as `AccessToken` and `AccessTokenRequest`.
+This directory contains classes for handling authentication, such as [AccessToken](firecrest_base/Access/AccessToken.cs) and [AccessTokenRequest](firecrest_base/Access/AccessTokenRequest.cs).
 ### Types
 This directory includes a collection of classes representing structured data types, used for serializing and deserializing requests and responses exchanged with FirecREST.
 ### Endpoints